commercialhaskell/stack/CONTRIBUTING.md

 [Material for MkDocs reference](https://squidfunk.github.io/mkdocs-material/reference/) to ensure your pull request will achieve the desired rendering.

-The configuration file for MkDocs is `mkdocs.yml`.
-The extensions to the basic Markdown syntax used include:
+The extensions to the basic Markdown syntax used are set out in `mkdocs.yml` and
+include:

 * admonitions
 * code blocks, with syntax highlighting provided by